cnanders/matlab-hungarian/README.md

 * MATLAB IDE is not good about type hinting.
 * It is often difficult to tell if something is a `char`, a `cell`, a `double`, an `int8`, etc.
-* Hungarian makes it possible to see variable type/class at a glance.
+* Hungarian makes it possible to see the class of a variable at a glance.

 # Hungarian Prefixes